alexfanjn/multi-objective-attack-power-grid/README.md

 # multi-objective-attack-power-grid
-This is the relevant codes of our work "Revealing Structural and Functional Vulnerability of Power Grids to Cascading Failures".
+The relevant codes of our work "Revealing Structural and Functional Vulnerability of Power Grids to Cascading Failures".